 What is the Difference Between a Condo and Apartment?

 In the purest sense, condos represent a form of ownership of one dwelling in the proximity of other units.
 There are multiple forms of condos, such as townhouse condos, apartment-style condos, and even detached condos.

-An apartment is like a condo such that it is one unit of a multi-unit property, however it is not owned by the occupant.
+not owned by the occupant.
 A tenant rents the apartment from a landlord.